carapace-sh/carapace-pixi/docs/src/groupTherapy.md

 ![](./groupTherapy/banner.png)

 Values can not only be [styled], they can also be [tagged].
-The former may signify the state of a value, and the latter classify it.
+The former may signify the state of a value, and the latter classifies it.

 ## Implicit